 - 1. For the realm being upgraded copy the bucket data to a new test realm and bucket so the new version can be tested prior to being released. - 2.
 Install the release candidate app version into the realm with the copied bucket data. - 3.
+Login to the launcher and select the new realm.
+Ensure the new app version is able to be installed and launched. - 4.
 Open existing patients in the test realm.
 You should ensure each of the following for the existing patients and plans in the test realm: - 1.
 The patients and plans all open without errors - 2.
 The final optimized dose result is the same as the previous version.
 Note: because a new version is released, the optimizer may rerun.
 But the result should be the same. - 3.
-Perform any testing deemed appropriate in regards to the changes outlined in the release notes. - 4.
-Once the release candidate has been thoroughly tested back up the bucket data in the clinical realm again, since data may have changed during testing, and release the candidate version to the clinical realm.
+Perform any testing deemed appropriate in regards to the changes outlined in the release notes. - 5.
+Once the release candidate has been thoroughly tested back up the bucket data in the clinical realm again, since data may have changed during testing.
+Keeping the latest backup of data is important as it provides the ability to roll back to a working clinical state should the release process fail. - 6.
+Using the Thinknode Client: - 1.
+Navigate to the Admin → Realms page - 2.
+Uninstall the existing astroid app versions and install the new app versions.